30/12/2007

 With the sun breaking through the clouds we enjoyed a kick ass lunch down at the centre.
 This also gave Dan and Gee a chance to talk us through the videos which had been filmed in the morning.
 There is nothing like watching yourself go arse over tit on a big screen to help your lunch go down!

-before.
+After lunch and with the weather on our side we headed out to the new jump section of track which they had spent a lot of time building the week before.
 The afternoon was all about doubles, whoops, hips, step-ups, manuals and generally trying to ride smoother, faster and with more style.
 Targeted feedback helped a great deal, but when it comes trying to emulate what they can do it was another matter.
 Yep by the end of the session we were all getting slowly to grips with manualing the rhythm section and getting up the step-up with more air time, but when you see either Dan or Gee launch 10ft and then bust a big move with relative ease, you realise that there is still a lot to learn.

 Whoop, whoop!